Published: December 12, 2019

 However, if you’re going to be spending this type of money (i.e. over $1200) anyway then why not get something that is actually guaranteed to work?

-Either that be a reliable water softener like Fleck that is well established with lots of positive customer reviews.
+That could be a more reliable water conditioner (i.e. salt free softener) like this that is well established with lots of positive customer reviews.

 A salt free option like Aquasana Rhino that includes a powerful water filter.

-There is the option to get it with a professional installation kit so you can install it yourself or hire a local plumber at a reasonable rate.
+There is the option to get it with a professional installation kit so you can install it yourself.

 Aquasana has lots of verified positive customer reviews that you can check on places like Amazon.